 Being an non-profit organization (in french: association loi 1901) guaranties that the revenues of the association will only be used to serve the goals of the association, which are: compose, record, distribute our music. (refer to the articles of the organization for more details), and not to serve the interests of the members of the band (for instance buy us golden toilets).

 All costs incurred for the production of CD are contributions made by the members of the band.
 These contributions are called “apport” in french: in the legal sense of the term, it is somehow comparable to a 0% loan made by members of the band to the association.

 We hope that the association will recover funds through the sale of CDs, so we will be able to reimburse the contributions to the members.
 After that, the rest of funds serve the interests of the association (see the articles), in other words recording a new album!

 How do you define the price of your CD?

 Despite downloading our music is free, the CD is paying for the simple reason that it has manufacturing cost.
 But more than the price of the item itself, the purchase of our CD is seen as a symbolic act, supporting Marker Beacon.

 The price of our CD is 9.90 euros.
-If we substract the cost of the delivery and the margin of paypal, it means we would have to sell about 700 units to reimburse all costs (see details on the accounts page).
+If we substract the cost of the delivery and the margin of paypal, it means we would have to sell about 700 units to reimburse all costs.
 However we give our listeners the opportunity to give more: for reference, a commercial album costs about 15-20 euros.
 If you want to help us to fund a second album, take a look to the account page, and decide by yourself what amount would be the best!

 When will the next album be released?